 - 1. Distance learning course, including a correspondence, virtual, or online course - 2.
 Courses in an accredited foreign exchange program - 3.
 Summer school or community college courses - 4.
-College courses offering dual credit courses at both the college and high school level - 5.
+College or high school courses offering dual credit at both the college and high school level - 5.
 Foreign language courses taken in an ethnic school program approved by the Illinois State Board of Education - 6.
-Work-related training at manufacturing facilities or agencies in a Youth Apprenticeship Vocational Education Program (Tech Prep) - 7.
+Work-related training at manufacturing facilities or agencies in a Tech Prep program. - 7.
 Credit earned in a Vocational Academy